GregSutcliffe/foreman_vmbuilder/README.md

 Finally, run `package_test.rb` which will create the vm and execute the required commands.
-The script will skip host creation if it already exists - optionally you can pass `-d` to delete and reinstall the host
+The script will skip host creation if it already exists - optionally you can pass `-d` to delete and recreate the host

 # License / Copyright